yanisZirem/prism-profiler/README.md

 ---

 ## Overview
-**Profiler Desktop** is the standalone, offline version of the Profiler platform ([prism-profiler.univ-lille.fr](https://prism-profiler.univ-lille.fr)), an interactive  interactive application dedicated to **multi-omics data analysis**, designed for users who want to run analyses **locally on their own computer**, without uploading data to a remote server.
+**Profiler Desktop** is the standalone, offline version of the Profiler platform ([prism-profiler.univ-lille.fr](https://prism-profiler.univ-lille.fr)), an interactive application dedicated to **multi-omics data analysis**, designed for users who want to run analyses **locally on their own computer**, without uploading data to a remote server.

 Profiler Desktop provides:
 - full offline execution